top of page

 Our Purpose

-Incorporated in 1999, the Aboriginal Art Association of Australia (AAAA) remains Australia’s pre-eminent association of individuals and organisations involved in the business of Indigenous art.
+Incorporated in 1999, the Aboriginal Art Association of Australia (AAAA) remains the country’s leading organisation for individuals and businesses engaged in the Indigenous art industry.

-The AAAA believes all industry participants should have the right to participate and have a say in industry matters.
-This ideal is enshrined in the Association’s Constitution via its Code of Ethics and in its Membership and Board representation principles.
+The AAAA is a non-partisan body that advocates for all industry participants, including artists, galleries, and dealers, whether they are independent or affiliated with an art centre.
+The Association believes that everyone involved in the industry should have the right to participate in and contribute to discussions on industry matters.
+This principle is embedded in the Association’s Constitution through its Code of Ethics and its approach to Membership and Board representation.

-From a Member perspective, the Association represents an excellent opportunity to network, develop best practice, expand markets and discuss challenges.
-New Members are often surprised at the positive impact Membership has on their businesses and careers, particularly in the areas of supply of quality artworks and access to new markets.
+For Members, the Association offers valuable opportunities to network, develop best practices, expand markets, and discuss challenges.
+New Members often find that their Membership has a significant positive impact on their businesses and careers, particularly in terms of accessing high-quality artworks and reaching new markets.

 In 2015, the AAAA changed its name from the Australian Indigenous Art Trade Association (Art.Trade).
-This name change was part of the re-invigoration of the Association, a process that has seen an amended Constitution put in place and renewed energy directed towards Member recruitment and engagement with policymakers, industry participants, consumers and industry commentators.
+This rebranding was part of a broader revitalisation effort, which included implementing an amended Constitution and focusing on Member recruitment, as well as strengthening engagement with policymakers, industry participants, consumers, and commentators.

-The new Constitution also saw the AAAA launch its own Aboriginal Art Code, a mandatory Code for our Members.
-This Code is in addition to the Code of Ethics and Business Practice the Association has had in place since 1999, further demonstrating our commitment to the ethical trade in Indigenous art.
+As part of this renewal, the AAAA introduced its own Aboriginal Art Code, a mandatory framework for its Members.
+This Code complements the Association’s longstanding Code of Ethics and Business Practice, which has been in place since 1999, further reinforcing the AAAA’s commitment to ethical trade in Indigenous art.

 History of AAAA